satellite-image-deep-learning/techniques/README.md

 This section explores the different deep and machine learning (ML) techniques applied to common problems in satellite imagery analysis.
 Good background reading is [Deep learning in remote sensing applications: A meta-analysis and review](https://www.iges.or.jp/en/publication_documents/pub/peer/en/6898/Ma+et+al+2019.pdf)

 ## Classification
 The classic cats vs dogs image classification task, which in the remote sensing domain is used to assign a label to an image, e.g. this is an image of a forest.
 The more complex case is applying multiple labels to an image.
 This approach of image level classification is not to be confused with pixel-level classification which is called semantic segmentation.
-Read my blog post [A brief introduction to satellite image classification with neural networks](https://robmarkcole.com/posts/2022-09-24-satellite-image-classification.html)
 * Land classification on Sentinel 2 data using a [simple sklearn cluster algorithm](https://github.com/acgeospatial/Satellite_Imagery_Python/blob/master/Clustering_KMeans-Sentinel2.ipynb) or [deep learning CNN](https://towardsdatascience.com/land-use-land-cover-classification-with-deep-learning-9a5041095ddb) `BEGINNER`
 * Land Use Classification on Merced dataset using CNN [in Keras](https://github.com/tavgreen/landuse_classification) or [fastai](https://medium.com/spatial-data-science/deep-learning-for-geospatial-data-applications-multi-label-classification-2b0a1838fcf3).
 Also checkout [Multi-label Land Cover Classification](https://towardsdatascience.com/multi-label-land-cover-classification-with-deep-learning-d39ce2944a3d) using the redesigned multi-label Merced dataset with 17 land cover classes `BEGINNER`